smblodgett/kepler_globals/README.md

 Welcome to **Kepler Globals**!
 This project is an attempt to find the true underlying distribution of exoplanet radius, mass, and period using photodynamical TTV/lightcurve modeling and Hierarchical Bayesian statistics.

 ### Data
-This code takes photodynamically modeled posterior outputs from [PhoDyMM](https://github.com/dragozzine/PhoDyMM) ([Ragozzine et al. 2020](https://www.overleaf.com/project/5cd3a16b2b033e4cb4459a1b)) and uses a clustering algorithm (modified from [Hou et al. 2012](https://iopscience.iop.org/article/10.1088/0004-637X/745/2/198)) to choose converged walker chains.
-The script then thins the output chains, adding dozens of calculated parameters and merging the table with the system parameters in [Table 1](https://iopscience.iop.org/article/10.3847/PSJ/ad0e6e#psjad0e6et1) of [Lissauer et al. 2024](https://iopscience.iop.org/article/10.3847/PSJ/ad0e6e) and the vetting efficiency results of [Hsu et al. 2019](https://iopscience.iop.org/article/10.3847/1538-3881/ab31ab).
-The resulting table is known as the **Kepler Multis Dynamical Catalog**, or KMDC.
+This code takes photodynamically modeled posterior outputs from [PhoDyMM](https://github.com/dragozzine/PhoDyMM) ([Ragozzine et al. 2020](https://www.overleaf.com/project/5cd3a16b2b033e4cb4459a1b)) and uses a clustering algorithm (modified from [Hou et al. 2012](https://iopscience.iop.org/article/10.1088/0004-637X/745/2/198)) to reject walker chains trapped in local minima.
+The script then randomly subsamples the output chains and adds dozens of calculated parameters for convenient analysis.
+Finally, the script merges the table with the system parameters in [Table 1](https://iopscience.iop.org/article/10.3847/PSJ/ad0e6e#psjad0e6et1) of [Lissauer et al. 2024](https://iopscience.iop.org/article/10.3847/PSJ/ad0e6e) and the vetting efficiency results of [Hsu et al. 2019](https://iopscience.iop.org/article/10.3847/1538-3881/ab31ab).
+The resulting dataset is known as the **Kepler Multis Dynamical Catalog**, or KMDC.

-The KMDC contains $\gtrapprox90$% of all Kepler multiplanet systems, photodynamicallly modeled with complete planetary radius, mass, orbital element, and stellar posteriors.
+The KMDC contains $\gtrsim90$% of all Kepler multiplanet systems, each photodynamicallly modeled with complete planetary radius, mass, orbital element, and stellar posteriors.
 It supports analyses in exoplanetary architectures, interiors, demographics, and dynamics.

 ### Models